-- Cover expiry date will be the policy anniversary date before insured's 99th birthday and changes to Loss of Independent Existence only on policy anniversary before the insure's 65th birthday.
+- Cover expiry date will be the policy anniversary date before insured's 99th birthday and changes to Loss of Independent Existence only on policy anniversary before the insured's 65th birthday.

 - For some medical conditions, we will assess the claim from the day the condition is diagnosed (no waiting periods).

-- TPD Cover benefit: pays a lump sum if the life insured is totally and permanently disabled or a partial lump sum if the life insured is partially and permanently disabled
+- TPD Cover benefit: we pay a lump sum if the life insured is totally and permanently disabled or a partial lump sum if the life insured is partially and permanently disabled

 - Death benefit: if your client has stand-alone TPD Cover and were to die, we pay a lump sum of $10,000

-- Severe Hardship Booster: pays double the insured lump sum (up to $250,000) if your client suffers loss of limbs or sight
+- Severe Hardship Booster: we double the lump sum paid (up to $250,000) if your client suffers loss of limbs or sight

 - Loyalty Bonus benefit: if your client keeps their Life Care cover for over five years, we will automatically increase the TPD payment benefit by 5% at no extra cost

-- Accommodation benefit: helps cover the cost of accommodating an immediate family member who needs to stay nearby if the insured is confined to a bed due to total and permanent disablement and a long way from home
+- Accommodation benefit: we help cover the accommodation costs of an immediate family member who needs to stay nearby if the insured is terminally ill and confined to a bed a long way from home

-- Financial Planning benefit: pays up to $5,000 to help cover the costs of seeking financial advice after we pay a TPD Cover benefit.
+- Financial Planning benefit: we pay up to $5,000 to help cover the costs of seeking financial advice after we pay a TPD Cover benefit.

 Download the PDS for full list of benefits >